sanjeevai/Recommendations_with_IBM/README.md

 <img src="./img/user-item-int.png" alt="user-item-int" width="100%">

-Most of the users have 3 interaction with any article and this highly skewed data is because interaction is less.
+Most of the users have maximum 3 interactions with any article on the platform and this distribution is highly **skewed** because interactions are less.

 <a id="rank"></a>